 15. Advertisement and Promotion of Events with Alcohol

 - Alcoholic beverages may not be used to promote or induce potential members to attend any membership programs of any club, athletic team, organization, fraternity, sorority or other university group.

 - Alcoholic beverages may not be given as a contest or competition prize.

-Establishing Proof of Age
+16. Establishing Proof of Age for Events with Alcohol

-Following the establishment of drinking age, a wristband will be affixed to the individual’s wrist as identification for the purpose of consuming alcohol.
+Following the establishment of drinking age, a wristband may be affixed to the individual’s wrist as identification for the purpose of consuming alcohol.

-Policy Revised January 2007
+Policy Revised January 2007; August 2019; August 2021

 Policy Created October 1991.